William Daroff

 William C. Daroff (born 1968) is the CEO of the Conference of Presidents of Major American Jewish Organizations.

-Childhood
+Previously he was the Senior Vice President for Public Policy and Director of the Washington Office of The Jewish Federations of North America.

+Early life and education

 Daroff was born in Miami Beach, Florida, where his father, neuro-ophthalmology pioneer Robert B. Daroff, M.D., was a professor at the University of Miami.
 He moved with his family to suburban Cleveland, Ohio in 1980, when his father became the chairman of the Department of Neurology at Case Western Reserve University.

-Education

 Daroff graduated from Hawken School in suburban Gates Mills, Ohio in 1986.
 He received his bachelor's degree (summa cum laude) in political science and history, his master's degree in political science, and his Juris Doctor from Case Western Reserve University in Cleveland, Ohio.
 He also studied at Kraków, Poland's Jagiellonian University, where he received a certificate in the history of Eastern European Jewry and The Holocaust.

-Politics and government (through 2005)

-William Daroff worked on three presidential campaign staffs: Rep. Jack Kemp in 1986–88, then-Vice President George H. W. Bush in 1988, and Sen. Bob Dole in 1996.
-He also managed campaigns for the United States House of Representatives and for the State Treasurer of Ohio.
-He served as a political appointee in the U.S. Department of Energy in the Administration of President George H. W. Bush, as Special Assistant to Ohio Governor George Voinovich, and as Deputy Director of the Ohio Department of Liquor Control.
+Career

+Presidential Campaigns

 Jack Kemp at a rally in Union, South Carolina, during his 1988 Republican presidential campaign on October 3, 1987.
 William Daroff is standing directly behind Kemp's left shoulder.

+Daroff was interested in politics at an early age and his political involvement began when he was just seven years old.
+He worked on three presidential campaign staffs: Rep. Jack Kemp in 1986–88 where he was lead advanceman.
+This was followed by working on the campaigns of then-Vice President George H. W. Bush in 1988, and Sen. Bob Dole in 1996.
+He also managed campaigns for the United States House of Representatives and for the State Treasurer of Ohio.
+At just 20 years of age, he served as Special Assistant at the U.S. Department of Energy from January 1989 to June 1990 in the Administration of President George H. W. Bush, as Special Assistant to Ohio Governor George Voinovich, and as Deputy Director of the Ohio Department of Liquor Control.

+Cleveland Jewish Community

 In Cleveland, Ohio, he served on the executive committee of the American Jewish Committee, on the board of Bellefaire Jewish Children's Bureau, on the leadership cabinet for Israel Bonds, and on the board of Ohio Jewish Communities.
 He was also involved in the Jewish Community Federation of Greater Cleveland, serving on the board of its Young Leadership Division, the community relations committee, the advocacy task force, the Young Adult Initiative board, and the public education initiative.

+Republican Jewish Coalition

 Upon moving to Washington, D.C., in 2000, Daroff served as director of congressional affairs (2000–2001) and then deputy executive director (2001–2005) of the Republican Jewish Coalition.